RetroPie/pifba/readme.txt

 *PORT CREDITS*

-  * Ported to and optimised for the Raspberry Pi by Squid.
+  * Ported to and optimised for the Raspberry Pi by Squid (aka Pudding on the Pi forums)

 *ORIGINAL CREDITS*